 Some companies (like the ones providing transportation services) hire drivers.
 These drivers are issued with identity cards so that it becomes easier for both the company and the customers to identify the driver and for security staff to ascertain that the person entering the vehicle parking is not an impersonator but an actual employee of the company.

 Since these companies hire many drivers, they generally make a template ID card and save it.
-This template is then filled in later according to requirement.
+This template is then filled in later according to requirements.
 This saves effort and due to the same format, it becomes familiar to staff and security and they can analyze it in one look.
 The Drivers are required to carry these cards at all times while they are on duty.

 There are many benefits and uses of a driver’s ID badge.